melaniebrgr/learning-computer-science/04-rust/materials.md

     - [x] 6.1.
 Defining an Enum
     - [ ] 6.2.
 The match Control Flow Construct
     - [ ] 6.3.
 Concise Control Flow with if let
-  - [ ] 7.
+  - [x] 7.
 Managing Growing Projects with Packages, Crates, and Modules
+    - [x] 7.1 Packages and Crates
+    - [x] 7.2.
+Defining Modules to Control Scope and Privacy
+    - [x] 7.3.
+Paths for Referring to an Item in the Module Tree
+    - [x] 7.4.
+Bringing Paths Into Scope with the use Keyword
+    - [x] 7.5.
+Separating Modules into Different Files
   - [ ] 8.
 Common Collections
     - [x] 8.1 Storing Lists of Values with Vectors
     - [ ] 8.2 Storing UTF-8 Encoded Text with Strings